intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 #  Responding to Incoming Liaison Statements

-   The decision to send a response to incoming liaison statements depends on the content and kind of request.

    Any incoming liaison statement that indicates that it is for "Action" expects a response by the deadline.